 If these numbers feel scary, remember, the advertized cost of tuition does not tell the full story.
 Many students owe much less than the sticker price after grants, scholarships, and tuition discounts kick in.
 Plus, student loans can make the amount you do have to pay for college feel more doable until after graduation.

-Marietta College is a private, nonprofit institution, so it has the same tuition for residents of Ohio as it does for residents from other states.
+Marietta College is a private, nonprofit institution, which means it has the same tuition for residents of Ohio as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Marietta College is $11,768 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $4,054.
+Room and board at Marietta College is $11,870 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the Marietta College's on-campus cafeterias and dining halls.

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 Marietta College’s tuition and fees change based on: •Course load for part-time students